Trench Collapse Accidents In Buffalo, New York

 In 2016 alone, trench workers suffered 23 fatalities because of collapses, which is nearly double the average from previous years.
 The combination of the weight and intense vibrations of the equipment and machinery being used can cause an improperly secured trench to collapse.
 Trenching companies and contractors do not always follow safety precautions in order to keep workers safe or adhere to standard Occupational Safety and Health Administration (OSHA) protocols.
 In situations where the proper safety measures are not utilized to prevent trench collapse accidents, workers can be buried alive by soil crashing down on them.

 Jed Dietrich, Esq. has exclusively handled serious personal injury cases throughout the United States since 1999.
 If you, or a loved one, were injured in a trench collapse accident, let Jed Dietrich, Esq. and his team of highly experienced trench collapse accident attorneys in Buffalo, New York handle your case.
 We will pursue the compensation that you deserve while you and your family focus on what matters most—your recovery.
 Every day the Dietrich Law Firm P.C. strives to provide the highest level of personal injury service to people who suffered injuries because of someone else’s negligence in Western New York.

 Insurance companies have paid Jed Dietrich, Esq. and his elite team of trench collapse accident lawyers in Buffalo, New York over $175,000,000.00 in verdicts and settlements to compensate his clients for their serious injuries.
-Call the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, TODAY at 716-839-3939 for a free consultation.
+Call the Dietrich Law Firm P.C.
+TODAY at 716-839-3939 for a free consultation.
 We are available 24 hours per day and 7 days per week, and there is never a fee until we WIN for you!

 There are usually no warning signs before a trench rapidly collapses, causing soil to pour into the trench at high speeds and with heavy force.
 In most cases, such collapses can bury and crush unsuspecting workers.
 Some of the most common types of trench collapses include: